hiranthaR/Json-to-Dart-Model/README.md

 4. Press `Ctrl + shift + P` (Linux and Mac) or `Ctrl + P` (Windows) and search for `Build Models` and hit enter.

 5. Using short cuts.

+6. Convert from the right mouse button context.

 <!-- KEY BINDINGS -->
 ## Key Bindings